odinje/puppet-suricata/README.md

 ####`interfaces`

-A string of comma-separated interfaces.
+A string of comma-separated interfaces

 Defaults to the first interfaces found in the interface fact